This scheme is an education programme to teach landlords how to manage and let properties.

 We work with the National Landlords Association who run a Landlord Forum to support and engage private sector landlords in the borough.

-The date of the next forum hasn't been arranged yet.
+The date of the next forum has not been arranged yet.

-For more information visit the National Landlords Association Website.
+For more information and to book a place visit the National Landlords Association website.

 Landlord associations provide support and advice to private landlords.